Azdaroth/Azdaroth.github.io/source/_posts/2016-12-04-introduction-to-activerecord-and-activemodel-attributes-api.markdown

 <h2>Wrapping up</h2>

-<p><strong>ActiveRecord Attributes API</strong> is defintely a great feature introduced in <code>Rails 5.0</code>.
+<p><strong>ActiveRecord Attributes API</strong> is defintely a great feature introduced in <strong>Rails 5.0</strong>.
 Even though it is not yet supported in ActiveModel in Rails core, <a href="https://github.com/Azdaroth/active_model_attributes" target="_blank">ActiveModelAttributes</a> can be easily added to your Rails apps to provide almost the same functionality.</p>